archion/videopop/README.md

 videopop
 ========
-Pop online video out of the website.
+Popup online video out of the website.
 Should be able to support all website.

 Only test on chrome